-- 1. The victim is aware that criminal charges can be made with local law enforcement officials; - 2.
-The prompt assistance of campus istration, or Rasmussen managemen at the request of the victim, in notifying the appropriate law enforcement officials of a sexual assault incident: - 3.
-A sexual assault victim's participation in and the presence of the victim's attorney or other support person at any campus or college facility disciplinary proceeding concerning a sexual assault complaint; - 4.
-Notice to a sexual assault victim of the outcome of any campus or college facility disciplinary proceeding concerning a sexual assault complaint, consistent with laws relating to data practices; - 5.
-The complete and prompt assistance of campus administration, or Rasmussen management at the direction of law enforcement authorities, in obtaining securing, and maintaining evidence in connection with a sexual assault incident;
+- 1. The victim is aware that criminal charges can be made with local law enforcement officials; - The prompt assistance of campus administration, or Rasmussen management at the request of the victim, in notifying the appropriate law enforcement officials of a sexual assault incident; - 3.
+A sexual assault victim's participation in and the presence of the victim's attorney or other support person at any campus or college facility disciplinary proceeding concerning a sexual assault complaint; - Notice to a sexual assault victim of the outcome of any campus or college facility disciplinary proceeding concerning a sexual assault complaint, consistent with laws relating to data practices; - 5.
+The complete and prompt assistance of campus administration, or Rasmussen management at the direction of law enforcement authorities, in obtaining, securing, and maintaining evidence in connection with a sexual assault incident;

-6. The assistance of campus administration or Rasmussen management in preserving, for a sexual assault complaint or victim, materials relevant to a campus disciplinary proceeding;

-- 7. The assistance of campus and/or other Rasmussen personnel, in cooperation with the appropriate law enforcement authorities, at a sexual assault victim's request, in shielding the victim from unwanted contact with the alleged assailant, including transfer of the victim to alternative classes; and - 8.
-Further information can be obtained from either of the following sources: - North Dakota Victim Service Program http://www.state.nd.us/docr/parole/ victim program.htm 701-328-6183 or 888-568-4410 - Minnesota Department of Human Rights 190 E 5th Street, Suite 700 St. Paul, MN 55101 1-800-657-3704 • (651) 296-5663 TTY (651) 296-1283 Website questions: email webmaster@therightsplace.net Office of Justice Programs (651) 201-7310 • (800) 247-0390 Website:
+- 6. The assistance of campus administration or Rasmussen management in preserving, for a sexual assault complaint or victim, materials relevant to a campus disciplinary proceeding; - 7.
+The assistance of campus and/or other Rasmussen personnel, in cooperation with the appropriate law enforcement authorities, at a sexual assault victim's request, in shielding the victim from unwanted contact with the alleged assailant, including transfer of the victim to alternative classes; and - 8.
+Further information can be obtained from either of the following sources: